Right to shelter and assignment to a centre

 Right to reception until the moment of the effective transfer

-During the examination of the Dublin procedure by the Immigration Office, asylum applicants are entitled to a reception place.
-Social assistants in the general reception centres are required to provide them with information on this procedure and its potential impact on the asylum procedure and reception conditions.
-Social assistants might also, with the consent of the applicant, inform their lawyer or the Immigration Office directly of any vulnerability or other element that might be relevant in the context of the Dublin procedure.[99]
-If a negative Dublin decision (‘annex 26quater’: refusal of residence with an order to leave the territory) is issued, the right to material assistance used to be terminated as soon as the deadline for leaving the territory has expired or as soon as the travel documents are delivered (in case the asylum applicant confirms their willingness to collaborate with the transfer but cannot obtain the necessary travel documents within the delay to leave the territory for reasons beyond their own will).[100]
-Fedasil considered this practice in line with the Cimade and Gisti judgement of the CJEU.[101]
-The Labour Courts of Brussels and Antwerp have overruled these instructions in individual cases, as they rely on a strict interpretation of the Cimade judgment, by ordering Fedasil to provide shelter until the Belgian state effectively executes the transfer decision itself, unless it gives clear instructions as to when and where the asylum applicant has to present themselves for this.[102]
+During the examination of the Dublin procedure by the Immigration Office, applicants for international protection are entitled to a reception place.
+Social assistants in the regular reception centres are required to provide them with information on this procedure and its potential impact on the asylum procedure and reception conditions.
+Social assistants might also, with the consent of the applicant, inform their lawyer or the Immigration Office directly of any vulnerability or other element that might be relevant in the context of the Dublin procedure.[106]
+If a negative Dublin decision (‘annex 26quater’: refusal of residence with an order to leave the territory) is issued, applicants have a right to accommodation until the moment of their effective transfer to the responsible member state.
+Applicants with a negative Dublin decision are however a priority group of the proactive return policy.

-In the context of a Dublin-place, the applicant is subject to a trajectory of accompaniment with their voluntary return, called ‘ICAM’ (individual case management), consisting of a series of interviews.[105] (see Return track and assignment to an open return centre).
-If the applicant refuses collaboration with the return, they are informed of the fact that the Immigration Office can at any moment proceed with a forced return procedure.
+In the context of a Dublin-place, the applicant is subject to a trajectory of accompaniment with their voluntary return, called ‘ICAM’ (individual case management), consisting of a series of interviews.[109] (see Return track and assignment to an open return place).
+If the applicant refuses collaboration with voluntary return, they are informed of the fact that the Immigration Office can at any moment proceed with a forced return procedure.
 If the Immigration Office proceeds to an intervention in the centre in view of a forced return, the management of the centre should be present.
 In such situations, the person is arrested and transferred to an administrative detention centre operated by the Immigration Office in view of their forced return (see Detention on the territory).

 After the maximum period allowed by the Dublin Regulation to transfer the asylum applicant to the responsible Member State has passed (6 months in principle, possibly extended to maximum 18 months), Belgium becomes responsible for the application by default and a reception place is re-assigned when the person presents themselves to the Immigration Office and their first asylum application is re-opened (see Dublin).